 - Referrals to local crisis call centers for additional follow-up care and support

 When you call or text, crisis counselors will listen to what’s on your mind with patience and without judgment.
-There is no need to give any identifying information when you contact the Helpline.
+There is no need to give any identifying information when you contact the Disaster Distress Helpline.
 The counselor may ask you for some basic information at the end of the call, but these questions are optional and are intended to help SAMHSA keep track of the types of calls it receives.

-Who Should Contact the Helpline?
+Who Should Contact the Disaster Distress Helpline?

-The Helpline is for anyone experiencing emotional distress related to disasters such as:
+This crisis support service is for anyone experiencing emotional distress related to disasters such as:

 - Tornadoes and Severe Storms